0xNazgul/fuzzydefi/protocols/compound-v2/README.md

 Allows multiple views to use the same underlying price data and verify the prices in their own way.

 * Stablecoins are fixed at $1.
 SAI is fixed at 0.005285 ETH.
-* Compound multisig has the ability to switch market's primary oracle from chainlink price feeds to uniswap v2 during a failover.
+* Compound multisig has the ability to switch market's primary oracle from Chainlink price feeds to uniswap v2 during a failover.

 ### **Extra Links**:
 [Whitpaper](https://github.com/compound-finance/compound-money-market/blob/master/docs/CompoundWhitepaper.pdf)